ThomasBisset/cah_gen/README.md

 ## Who?

 I made this.
-But I did get the text files with the cards from [Chris Hallberg](https://crhallberg.com/cah/); thanks!
+But I did get a JSON file with the cards from [Chris Hallberg](https://crhallberg.com/cah/); thanks!

 Cards Against Humanity released the game under a Creative Commons License, which means I can legally make this as well, so thanks for that.